awaisqarni2/How-To-Use-OpenAI-API/README.md

-# Bulid Senitment_Analysis_Bot By Using OpenAI API
+# Bulid Senitment_Analysis_AiBot By Using OpenAI API

 This guide will walk you through the steps to create a sentiment analysis bot using OpenAI's API.